JensenNick/huawei_solar_pees/README.md

 ### Tariffs

-If you have several tariffs and/or it/they change from time to time, you might find it beneficial to have a sensor with the calculation of the "total" tariff for sale/export.
+If you have several tariffs and/or they change from time to time, you might find it beneficial to have a sensor with the calculation of the "total" tariff for sale/export.
 In the *"huawei_solar_input.yaml"* you will find the `sensor.tariff_export` which you can use for this.

 ## 5. Known "bugs"